-This is a summary of the type and availability of external assessment, which is of units making up 45% of the total qualification GLH.
+This is a summary of the type and availability of external assessment, which is of units making up 42% of the total qualification GLH.
 See Section 5 and the units and sample assessment materials for more information.

 Unit Туре Availability Unit 2: Developing a Marketing Campaign A task set and marked by Pearson and completed under supervised conditions.
 The Part A Research Pack is released to learners under low control conditions in the afternoon on the day before the Part B assessment, which will be sat in the following morning session.
 Learners have access to Part A for a 2 hour preparation period with the Part B assessment being a 3 hour supervised session.
 Submission completed using a computer.
 70 marks.
 Dec/Jan and May/June First assessment May/June 2017 Unit 3: Personal and Business Finance Written examination set by Pearson.
 2 hours.
 100 marks.
 Written examination set by Pearson.
 2 hours.
-80 marks.
-For assessment in January 2020 only For assessment from June 2020 onwards Unit 6: Principles of Management A task set and marked by Pear and completed under supervise conditions.
-Learners will be given a case so one week before a supervised assessment period, in order to carry out preparatory work.
-The supervised assessment period undertaken in a single session three hours.
+For assessment in January 2020 only For assessment from June 2020 Unit 6: Principles of Management 80 marks.
+A task set and marked by Pearson and completed under supervised conditions.
+Learners will be given a case study one week before a supervised assessment period, in order to carry out preparatory work.
+The supervised assessment period is undertaken in a single session of three hours.
 Submission completed using a computer.
 88 marks.
-Dec/Jan and May/June First assessment: Jan 2018
+Dec/Jan and May/June First assessment Jan 2018 Unit 7: Business Decision Making A task set and marked by Pearson and completed under supervised conditions.
+The supervised assessment period is undertaken in a single session of three hours.
+Submission completed using a computer.
+70 marks.
+Dec/Jan and May/June First assessment Jan 2018